The Community Development Department actively supports several housing programs and initiatives, including:

 Senior Housing Needs Assessment – NWSHC contracted for a in-depth study of the housing needs of senior citizens in the Collaborative area which was completed in November 2013.
 Building on the Needs Assessment, the Collaborative is working to implement Senior Housing Activities such as the Handyman Program and Senior Resource guide, detailed below.

 NEW!
-Handyman Program - Realizing home maintenance is a primary concern for many seniors, the NWSHC, in conjunction with the North West Housing Partnership, launched a new Handyman Program at the end of May 2014 for residents 65+ years of age.
+Handyman Program - Realizing home repairs is a common concern for many seniors, the North West Housing Partnership provides a Senior Handyman Program for Mount Prospect residents 60+ years of age.
 Feedback has been positive and the number of seniors using the program continues to grow each month!

 NEW!
 Senior Resource Guide - In the Senior Housing Needs Assessment it was concluded that many seniors are unaware of resources available to them.
 The Collaborative has recently completed this comprehensive guide which provides information on transportation, housing, and senior services available in the 5-community area.
 Check it out!